Catrovitch/Full-Stack-Open-Notes/Part-5/README.md

 # Testing React apps

 ## Table of Contents
-- Handling login
-- Creating new notes
-- Saving the token to the browser's local storage
-- Exercises 5.1.-5.4.
-- A note on using local storage

 ### [1.
 Login in frontend](./1-Login-in-frontend.md)
 - Handling login
 - Creating new notes